 Estimated nightly price based on a weekly stay.
 Excludes fees (if applicable).
 Enter your dates to see the total cost.

 Cottage / 3 bedrooms / sleeps 6

 Stable Cottage is a traditional flint and brick cottage with a mix of period and contemporary features.
 It has all the modern features expected in a home never mind a holiday home.
 In the last few years the property has been fully renovated.
 The most recent work during 2012 added a new en-suite to the main bedroom as well as the cottage being fully decorated inside and out.

-The property is suitable for both families and groups of friends.
-Will sleep six adults plus baby.
+The property is suitable for both families and groups of friends it will sleep six adults or children plus baby.

 We like to keep things personal so we don't offer our cottage through agencies.
 We deal with all enquiries and bookings directly.

 Three bedrooms, family bathroom, en-suite shower room to bedroom 1, en-suite WC to bedroom 2.

 Large Living and Dining area open to the eaves with exposed beams.
 Previously the stables of the Ship Inn it still retains two mangers in the Living Room.
 Ample comfortable seating around wood burner.
 Large dining table with seating for six.
 Large flat-screen HD TV with Freeview, DVD player and Hi-Fi.